Swift’s typealias explained with five examples

 }

-The code above returns a pair of values as a result.
-Since this in itself doesn't always mean much, we can use a typealias to give a name to this tuple to make its intent clear:
+Since a tuple's definition on its own doesn't always tell us much about what the tuple represents, we can use a typealias to give a name to this tuple to make its intent clear:

 typealias DivisionResultAndRemainder = (result: Int, remainder: Int)